tekpixo/gmaps_popular_times_scraper/README.md

     pip3 install -r requirements.txt

-Modify these lines in the code `config.py` to point to your path of Chrome and chromedriver.

-    CHROME_BINARY_LOCATION = '/Applications/Google Chrome.app/Contents/MacOS/Google Chrome'
-    CHROMEDRIVER_BINARY_LOCATION = '/usr/local/bin/chromedriver'

-Chromedriver downloads are [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).
-Make sure you use the version that matches your Chrome version.

 ## to run the code

-Run the scraper by putting a URL as the system argument:
+Run the scraper by putting a URL to a CSV containing maps URL and some description as the system argument:

     python3 scrape_gm.py "$URL_TO_CSV"